 3. From Checking Boxes to Cashing Checks

-In creating target milestones within your over-arching goal, it is even more important to setup checkpoints within those milestones where you reward yourself for your efforts thus far.
+In creating target milestones within your overarching goal, it is even more important to set up checkpoints within those milestones.

 Considering the first few steps in boosting your daily motivation levels, have you really spent much time considering the purpose behind your pursuit?

-Having a true understanding into the foundation of why you are pursuing a goal will help you to keep after it in the long term.
+Having a true understanding of why you are pursuing a goal will help you to keep after it in the long-term.

 Do you know why you are trying to pursue that goal?

-Spending thought and time defining your purpose behind the pursuit of a long-term goal, will allow for a more successful path and an extended duration of that journey towards the goal.
+Spending time defining your purpose behind the pursuit of a long-term goal will allow for a more successful path and an extended duration of that journey towards the goal.

-That strong foundation will serve as a friendly reminder that allows you to keep those motivational levels boosted, and in a place that will lead to continued success as you move forward towards your target milestones.
+That strong foundation will serve as a friendly reminder that allows you to keep those motivational levels boosted and in a place that will lead to continued success as you move forward.

 5. Publicly Commit

-When more people are aware of your pursuit, the pressure to not fail starts to accumulate on the brain.
-While pressure at times can be detrimental to a pursuit, I think that a little social pressure can be a healthy thing to keep you focused on the task at hand.
+When more people are aware of your pursuit, the pressure to not fail starts to accumulate.
+While pressure can sometimes be detrimental to a pursuit, a little social pressure can be a healthy thing to keep you focused on the task at hand.

 When I know that my parents, significant other, friends, or co-workers are aware of my pursuit, I am more likely to strive towards my end goal with more sincerity.

-Similarly, it was much easier for me to workout, exercise, and eat properly in high school when I had a basketball coach that reminded me each day why I was actively pursuing being better.
+Similarly, it was much easier for me to work out, exercise, and eat properly in high school when I had a basketball coach that reminded me each day what I was pursuing.

 While it is a simple gesture, opening yourself up to the “public” and making a pronouncement of your intentions can serve as a strong motivating tool for you to keep on keeping on.